Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: Learning tax: accumulated ineffective updates and their consequences

-\paragraph{(1) Effective Signal Drowned by Noise: Increased Gradient Variance and Decreased Sample Efficiency.} Ineffective updates essentially inject task-unrelated noise into the parameters, reducing the proportion of effective gradients for the same computational budget.
-This directly leads to: (i) slower convergence; (ii) significantly more tokens and optimization steps required to reach the same performance threshold; (iii) more jittery training curves and prolonged plateaus.
+\paragraph{(1) Effective signal is drowned by noise: higher gradient variance and lower sample efficiency.} Ineffective updates inject task-irrelevant noise into the parameters, reducing the proportion of effective gradient under the same compute budget.
+This directly causes slower convergence, a larger number of tokens and optimization steps to reach the same performance threshold, noisier training curves, and longer plateaus.

-\paragraph{(2) Adaptive Optimizer Statistics Polluted: Momentum and Second Moment Estimates Shifted.} For adaptive optimizers like Adam/AdamW/Adafactor, parameter updates depend on historical first-order momentum and second-moment estimates.
-Long-term accumulation of ineffective gradients causes the momentum direction and scaling factors to be dominated by \emph{incorrect gradient statistics}, leading to improper scaling of genuine gradients.
-This manifests as the need for smaller learning rates for stability, increased sensitivity to random seeds, and more frequent training oscillations.
+\paragraph{(2) Adaptive optimizer statistics are contaminated: momentum and second-moment estimates drift.} For adaptive optimizers such as Adam, AdamW, and Adafactor, parameter updates depend on historical first-moment and second-moment estimates.
+Long-term accumulation of ineffective gradients causes momentum directions and scaling factors to be dominated by \emph{incorrect gradient statistics}, which then mis-scales the true gradient.
+In practice, this manifests as the need for a smaller learning rate to remain stable, higher sensitivity to random seeds, and more frequent training oscillations.

-\paragraph{(3) Clipping and Trust Region Mechanisms Overtriggered: Effective Updates Undermined.} In PPO/GRPO/GSPO-style objectives, importance ratio anomalies and policy drift trigger clipping or KL/trust region constraints.
-When ineffective updates lead to more extreme importance ratio distributions, clipping mechanisms activate more frequently, causing \emph{effective signals to be undermined as well}, forming a negative feedback loop: "the more updates, the more clipping; the more clipping, the less signal."
+\paragraph{(3) Clipping and trust-region mechanisms are over-triggered: effective updates are weakened.} In PPO/GRPO/GSPO-style objectives, abnormal importance ratios and policy drift trigger clipping or KL/trust-region constraints.
+When ineffective updates make the importance-ratio distribution more extreme, clipping activates more frequently and \emph{also weakens effective signals}, creating a negative feedback loop: more updates lead to more clipping, and more clipping leaves less signal.

-\subsection{Capabilities and Generalization: Mode Collapse, Reward Hacking, and Generalization Degradation}
+\subsection{Capabilities and generalization: mode collapse, reward hacking, and degraded generalization}

-\paragraph{(1) Entropy/Mode Collapse: Exploration and Diversity Decline.} When training updates repeatedly reinforce surface patterns related to rewards but unrelated to true causal steps (e.g., fixed templates, surface formats, redundant phrasing), the model gradually shrinks to a few high-probability patterns.
-This leads to a decline in output diversity, and significantly impairs exploration and branching search abilities for long-chain reasoning.
+\paragraph{(1) Entropy collapse and mode collapse: reduced exploration and diversity.} When training repeatedly reinforces surface patterns that correlate with reward but are not causally tied to the true reasoning process, such as fixed templates, surface formatting, or redundant phrasing, the model gradually contracts to a small number of high-probability modes.
+This reduces output diversity and severely harms exploration and branch search in long-chain reasoning.